automoto/doomerang/README.md

 -   `main.go`: The application entry point.
 It initializes Ebiten and starts the main game scene.

--   `/scenes`: Manages different game states or screens. `platformer.go`
-contains the primary gameplay scene, which sets up the ECS world and its
+-   `/scenes`: Manages different game states or screens. `world.go` contains the primary gameplay scene, which sets up the ECS world and its systems.
-systems.

 -   `/components`: Defines the data-only components in the ECS.
 For example,
 `PlayerData` holds state for the player character, and `AnimationData` holds